Last Updated on December 29, 2021

 - Bacon goes really well with root vegetable or bean-based soups or casseroles.
 It’s also really tasty crumbled over scrambled eggs, which are protein-packed and a healthy option in pregnancy if you cook them through (see this guide to every type of egg cookery in pregnancy)

-- One of my favorite healthy lunches is bacon crumbles over smashed avocado on wholemeal toast.
+- One of my favorite healthy diet is bacon crumbles over smashed avocado on wholemeal toast.
 Delicious.

 - Rather than eating strips of bacon on their own or with other fried food like eggs, use bacon to wrap healthier items like green bean or asparagus in bundles, a chargrilled eggplant slice, or roasted peppers, for example.